The award-winning Peter Rabbit Garden from Redcar Cemetery is completed

 Image

-Peter Rabbit Garden, figure of Jemina the Duck next to an engraved lamp
+Image of the Peter Rabbit Garden in the Redcar Cemetery, figure of Jemina the Duck next to an engraved lamp

 Some of the materials for the arch were donated by SM Thompson.
 The seats, which have figures etched onto them, were provided by Rose Memorials of Linthrope while Graphic Solutions created the story boards.
 Managers and workers alike from Sembcorp have also contributed with a seat and lamp to complement the existing collection.